TimSchmittmann/DL_detection_of_AML_from_BMS/README.md

 # Intro

-This repository contains the code to train and run bone marrow smears classification models used in  diagnosis of Acute Promyelocytic Leukemia from Bone Marrow Smears
+This repository contains the code to train and run bone marrow smears classification models used in diagnosis of Acute myelogenous leukemia from bone marrow smears

 # Prerequisites